 Residents of other states may apply for Oregon’s psilocybin-facilitator license.
 An Oregon license can be useful as a credential to work doing facilitation in other states or to get a job in academia.
 In order to qualify for a license, the applicant must meet these requirements:

 AMHI will prepare students to pass the state exam.
 We will also help alumni write a social-equity plan.
+We will refer our students to a suitable service center for the 40-hour practicum in Oregon.

 The Alfred M. Hubbard Institute educates psychedelic facilitators to work in Oregon’s licensed psilocybin-service centers or similar settings elsewhere.
 Oregon Psilocybin Services (OPS) is a section of the Oregon Health Authority.
-OPS approved AMHI’s curriculum as meeting the requirements for our graduates to apply for a psilocybin-facilitator license.
+OPS approved AMHI’s curriculum as meeting the coursework requirements for our graduates to apply for a psilocybin-facilitator license.

 AMHI training not only teaches the art of facilitation, it also emphasizes developing critical-thinking skills, good writing skills, and public-speaking ability.
 In other words, we want to produce facilitators who are good at thinking and communicating.
 Due to today’s declining educational standards, even many licensed professionals who went through graduate school have weak writing ability and are shy about public speaking.
 AMHI realizes that you may need gentle guidance to help develop your critical-thinking skills so that you can effectively analyze evidence, figure out logical interpretations about the known facts, and arrive at rational conclusions about the entire situation.
 Therefore, AMHI training involves having robust discussions in order to debate concepts.
 We give our students the opportunity to practice articulating their ideas both verbally and in writing, within a comfortable and low-pressure environment.